Severson-Group/AMDS/Motherboard/docs/README.md

 # Sensor Motherboard

 This document describes the design consideration and implementation details for the sensor motherboard.
-This board is used as an interface between sensor daughter cards and other external controller.
-This board can connect up to eight daughter cards, it has slots where daughter cards can be plugged in.
-This board has STM32F7 MCU which communicates with external controller and the daughter cards.
-Standard SPI is used to interface with the daughter cards.
-High speed differential IO is used to transmit sensor data to the external controller.
-The IsoSPI communication interface can be used by the controller to send commands to the motherboard MCU (at low frequency).
+This document also provides board interfacing details.
+A block diagram is presented and details of each component are provided in this document.

 ## Relevant Hardware Versions